tytydraco/yessleep/out/Last_month_an_unidentified_corpse_was_found_in_Needle_Caves_I_finally_know_who_killed_him_and_why_Update_7.md

 "I got down on that night and it was swinging again.
 Maybe that should've been my sign.
 I moved through Lucy's Corridor in gold time or so.
 I got to the mouth of First Date and called out his name in the dark but nothing came back this time.
 I tried again and it took my voice like everything else."

 I nodded along to Mason's story.
-I could understand, overall, what was being said to me, but his slips here and there were concerning to me.
+I could understand, overall, what was being said, but his slips here and there were concerning to me.
 "Gold time or so"—probably some combination of "good time" and an estimate of time, like "40 minutes or so."
 It was almost eerie to hear my brother, who has always chosen his words so carefully, talking like that.
 I wondered if it would resolve itself in time, or whether something in his head had been altered for good.

 He continued.